 In August 2020, Frank Franc was feeling excited to go home.
 The 75-year-old Colfax, Wisconsin, resident had a brief stay in the hospital due to chronic obstructive pulmonary disease and heart failure but he longed to return to the comfort of his familiar surroundings.

 He wasn't the only one who was excited.
-His care team was happy for him to return home as well, as he was bringing his comprehensive care home with him, thanks to an initiative called advanced care at home.
+His care team was happy for him to return home as well, as he was bringing his comprehensive care home with him, thanks to an initiative called Mayo Clinic Advanced Care at Home.

-Advanced care at home gives patients access to world-class, personalized Mayo Clinic care from the comfort of their own homes in Northwest Wisconsin.
+Mayo Clinic Advanced Care at Home gives patients access to world-class, personalized Mayo Clinic care from the comfort of their own homes in Northwest Wisconsin.
 Frank was the first person selected for this program at Mayo Clinic Health System.

 "I'm ecstatic.
 I'll have a hospital in my house (and) I get the same care as if I was there," says Frank.
 "That is so important to me.
 It just makes it more comforting for myself and my children."